Feasibility of a Train-the-Trainer Delivered Exercise Intervention in Firefighters

 - Peer-Trainer Trainer Materials: coming soon

 Any compensation?
-Each firefighter and peer-trainer are eligible for up to $100 in compensation.
+Each firefighter and peer-trainer are eligible for a free study t-shirt and up to $100 in compensation.
 In addition, we will provide the participant with their body composition assessment results and 6 weeks of training prescribed by UNC Chapel Hill fitness professionals.

 What will we do with your information?
 All individual data collected from you will be confidential and will not be shared with your department or anyone outside our research team.